 The Lynton Green Waste Facility will be open on its scheduled open days every first, third and fifth Saturday of the Month.
 Please remember to follow social distancing rules of 1.5 metres and hygiene practices and be aware that EFTPOS is the preferred option for payment.
 Thank you for patience and understanding as we work to slow the spread of COVID-19.

 All outdoor playgrounds, exercise equipment and skate parks are open for play we encourage all visitors to our playgrounds to practice social distancing and good hygiene.

-Drinking fountains and outdoor barbecues in our reserves and parks have been temporarily closed for your safety.
+Drinking fountains and outdoor barbecues in our reserves and parks are open and operating.

 We still encourage going to daily walks through our reserves and parks while practicing social distancing.
 View our trails here.